dongbln/ApacheCassandra/README.md

  - Type `DESCRIBE KEYSPACES;`to see all the keyspaces
  - Type `DESCRIBE KEYSPACE system;`, where `system` is the keyspace name
  - Type `exit` to exit the cql console

+## Cassandra Keyspaces
+In generyl, we specify the keyspaces in lower case, however if required to have in upper case, you need to put the keypaces name in the qutation e.g., "MyKeySpace".
 #### Cassandra Create Keyspaces (For more than one node)
  - Type
  - `CREATE KEYSPACE user`